badman-returns/unify-chat/README.md

 - **HubSpot Integration**: Not implemented (was optional)
 - **Slack/Zapier Webhooks**: Not implemented (was optional)
 - **Twilio VoIP Calls**: Not implemented (was optional)
-- **Trial Number UI**: Trial number configured in env, but no UI to buy/manage numbers
+- ❌ **Trial Number UI**: Trial number configured in env, but no UI to buy/manage numbers
-- **Email Body Content**: Resend webhooks only provide metadata (from, subject), not full body
+- ❌ **Email Body Content**: Resend webhooks only provide metadata (from, subject), not full body
+- ❌ **Private Notes UI**: Backend encryption exists, but no UI toggle to mark notes as private

 ### Architecture Decisions Made
 - **WebSockets instead of SSE**: Needed bidirectional communication for collaborative editing